 - The student must be the biological child or legally adopted dependent child of the veteran.

-- The student must maintain Satisfactory Academic Progress.
+- The student must maintain Satisfactory Academic Progress (SAP).

 - The student must have a current, official Free Application for Federal Student Aid (FAFSA) on file.

 - Students must file a FAFSA at least 30 days prior to the end of the academic term.
 The Commission will notify applicants and institutions of any edits that prevent a student from being offered or using the tuition and fee exemption programs.

 The student must submit a one-time application in ScholarTrack.
 Applications will be routed for review with the following:

 - Child or Spouse of Indiana National Guard by Indiana National Guard

 - Child or Spouse of a Public Safety Officers by Commission for Higher Education